 According to the 1880 census, Dr. Watson’s brother David L. Watson resided with the family as did David’s 22 year old son David Jr. His brother David was a drug store clerk and David Jr. was a bookkeeper.

 Dr. Watson engaged in politics and he sat on the city’s board of estimates.
-He twice ran unsuccessfully for the state legislature but he was eventually elected to the Detroit City Council in 1883.
+Twice he ran unsuccessfully for the state legislature but he was eventually elected to the Detroit City Council in 1883.
 In 1884, Dr. Watson was elected as a delegate to the Republican National Convention.
+That same year a notice in the August 21st edition of the Chicago Tribune stated that Dr. Watson had been appointed a Commissioner to represent the “colored people” of Michigan at the World’s Fair in New Orleans.

-Dr. Watson died on the 13th of March, 1892 and he was buried at Elmwood Cemetery, Detroit, Michigan, near his first wife Sarah.
+Dr. Watson died on the 13th of March, 1892 and he was buried at Elmwood Cemetery near his first wife Sarah.
 At the time of his death, he resided at 557 Jefferson Ave., in Detroit.

 Mrs. Watson married Dr. Watson’s nephew David L. Watson Jr. on the 13th of February, 1894 in Windsor, Ontario.
 At the time of their wedding Mr. Watson’s occupation was listed as a U.S. Customs cashier.